 Step 1: In a standing mixer, put in the paddle attachment.
 Add the wet ingredients and blend at low speed.
 Increase the speed to medium for 15 seconds and turn it off.

-Step 2: Add the dry ingredients in small amounts and mix on low speed until the dry ingredients are all incorporated.
-Be sure to turn off the mixer as you add more dry ingredients so it doesn't go flying all over the kitchen!
+Step 2: Add the dry ingredients in small amounts and mix quickly until incorporated.
+Be sure to turn off the mixer as you add more dry ingredients so they don’t fly all over the kitchen!

 🔑 Sandi says: I highly recommend using a sifter to sift out the lumps in the powdered sugar before adding it to the stand mixer.